openenclave/openenclave/docs/GettingStartedDocs/GettingStarted.Windows.md

 The state of the service should be "running" (4).
 Follow Intel's documentation for troubleshooting.

+Note that Open Enclave is only compatible with the Intel PSW 2.2.
+To use Intel PSW 2.3 and higher, please refer _Building with Intel Data Center Attestation Primitives (DCAP) libraries_ below.

 Microsoft Visual Studio 2017
 ---------------------------------
 Install [Microsoft Visual Studio 2017](https://visualstudio.microsoft.com/vs/older-downloads/).